 Step 8

-When using fresh, dried, or pre-cooked udon noodles: Boil the udon noodles according to the package instructions.
+If using fresh, dried, or pre-cooked udon noodles: Boil the udon noodles according to the package instructions.
 Once cooked, drain them in a colander.

-When using frozen udon noodles: Lightly sprinkle water over the udon noodles.
+If using frozen udon noodles: Lightly sprinkle water over the udon noodles.
 Then, place them on a microwave-safe plate, cover with plastic wrap, and microwave on medium power (500W) for about 4 minutes.
-You can also cook them by boiling, just like the other types of udon noodles.
+(Since this method can cause uneven heating, it is best to microwave one serving at a time.
+You can also boil them like the other types of udon noodles.)

 Step 9